seqan/seqan/manual/source/Tutorial/BasicSequenceIO.rst

    FASTA/FASTQ and Record-Based Files

-   Most files in Bioinformatics have a record-based structure.
+   Most files in bioinformatics have a record-based structure.
    Often, a file format requires or allows for a header that contains information about the file format.
    Then, the file contains a list of records, one after another.